Qarj/WebImblaze/README.md

 ### Run your first WebInject test

-1. Open the Command Prompt up as an Administrator
+1. Open the Command Prompt
     * Press the Windows Key
     * Type `cmd`
-    * Right click on `cmd.exe` then select `Run as Administrator`
+    * Press Enter

 2. Change to the folder where you extracted the webinject.pl file too.
 For example, if webinject.pl is in a folder called `C:\git\WebInject`, then
-    * `CD C:\git\WebInject` then press 'Enter'
+    * `cd C:\git\WebInject` then press 'Enter'

-3. Now type `webinject.pl tests/hello.xml` and hit 'Enter'
+3. Now type `perl webinject.pl tests/hello.xml` and hit 'Enter'

 If everything worked ok, then you'll see something like the following: